 Also read: Renting a Car in Iceland in Winter

 What Kind of Insurance Do I Need With My Iceland Car Rental?

 Specific insurance packages depend on the rental agency but there are some trends.
 Most all rental cars usually come equipped with a Collision Damage Waiver.

 This is some very basic insurance which varies from agency to agency but generally has a fairly high deductible.
 This means that if the car gets wrecked or damaged, but you have to pay the for the first … usually several thousand dollars, and after that it’s covered so you don’t have to pay the whole thing.

 In addition to the CDW most agencies have a number of potential ad-ons.

-Windshield/gravel insurance – there is a number of different versions of this.
-It is basically for small nicks and scratches that will never reach your deductible, but can still be considerable amounts, such as paint scratches, dings and windshield scratches.
-Can be highly advisable since considerable parts of the countryside road system is gravel roads.
+There is a number of different versions of this.
+It is basically for small nicks and scratches that will never reach your deductible but can still be considerable amounts, such as paint scratches, dings and windshield scratches.
+Can be highly advisable since considerable parts of the countryside road system are gravel roads.

-Sand and ash insurance – if you’re going to the highlands, you may be advised or required to get the sand insurance.
+If you’re going to the highlands, you may be advised or required to get the sand insurance.
 This is because the desert highlands sometimes get sandstorms that can strip the paint off your car, and the rental companies are not fond of that.
 Ash insurance sounds like a bit of a joke to me, but I guess you might be grateful for it if a volcano erupted nearby.
-In any case they are usually lumped together.
+In any case, they are usually lumped together.